Deformation of Sasakian metrics: Moduli space of Sasakian metrics with a fixed underlying transverse K a hler flow

-Let $(M,\eta,\tilde{g})$ be a closed Sasakian manifold.
-By Lemma \ref{Lemma : Transversely Kahler}, a Sasakian metric on $M$ is determined by a contact form $\eta$ and a transversely K\"{a}hler structure of the flow $\mathcal{F}$ defined by the flow generated by the Reeb vector field of $\eta$ on $M$ such that the differential of the contact form coincides with the transverse K\"{a}hler form.
-For a basic closed form $\beta$, we can construct a Sasakian metric $\sigma_{\beta}$ determined by a contact form $\eta + \beta$ and the same transversely K\"{a}hler structure of $\mathcal{F}$ as $(\eta,\tilde{g})$.
+Recall that a Sasakian metric on~$M$ is determined by a contact form $\eta$ whose Reeb flow has a transversely K\"{a}hler structure such that $d\eta$ is the transverse K\"{a}hler form (see Proposition~\ref{Proposition : Transversely Kahler}).
+Let $(M,\eta,{g})$ be a closed Sasakian manifold.
+We denote the Reeb flow of $\eta$ by $\mathcal{F}$.
+We denote the underlying transversely K\"{a}hler foliation by $\mathfrak{k}_{0}$.
+For a basic closed~$1$-form $\beta$ on $(M,\mathcal{F})$, we can construct a Sasakian metric $\sigma_{\beta}$ determined by a contact form $\eta + \beta$ and the same transversely K\"{a}hler structure of $\mathcal{F}$ as $(\eta,{g})$.
 We consider the set of Sasakian metrics